mariusz-buk/effectus/readme.md

   - No proper error handling is done yet, so it happens that no errors show on the screen even if something went wrong

-## Wierd stuff

-- ``BYTE ARRAY`` definition for using as string holder must be declared as ``SBYTE ARRAY``

 ## Bugs

-- Nested branches do not work correctly in some cases
+- Variables are now allowed in inline machine language block
+- Declared strings have to be of non-standard type temporarily called SBYTE ARRAY because of the way Action! handles bytes.
+Effectus will have to immitate it like Action! does, byte by byte, which are concatenated together to form a string.
+- FUNCtion does not return a value after executing machine language code
+- PROC/FUNC parameter types missing: BYTE ARRAY, CARD ARRAY, POINTER
+- Pointers are not yet fully supported
+- TYPE and BYTE/CARD ARRAY structure has some rules to follow to be compiled correctly.
-- Declaring variables allows freedom, but some considerations must be taken.
-For example, proper syntax is:
+  For example, the proper syntax is:

   ```
   byte array ndl=[112 112 112 66 64 156 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 86 216 159 65 32 156]